oumpy/MatterGPT/README.md

 - `--temperature`: Temperature for the generated text (default: 0.5)
 - `--max-thread-posts`: Maximum number of posts to fetch in a thread (default: 20)
 - `--flush-logs`: Enable immediate flushing of logs.
 Note that enabling this option might reduce performance.
+- `--production`: Enable production mode (default: False).
+Use this option when running the script with Gunicorn for better performance and stability in production environments.

 For more information, run `python mattergpt.py --help`.